 How to Convert Images from RGB to CMYK?

 The biggest benefit of changing the mode from RGB to CMYK in the files you’d like to print is the ability to detect and correct any mistakes that can occur as a result of a conversion.
 If you take the RGB file with you to the print shop, the printer will make the conversion automatically, which can impact the quality of the print in some situations.
-Understanding what RGB and CMYK are may be a bit complicated, but switching between these two modes is rather simple since nearly all professional photo editing or illustration software products enable you to accomplish this task in just a few clicks.
+Understanding what RGB and CMYK are maybe a bit complicated, but switching between these two modes is rather simple since nearly all professional photo editing or illustration software products enable you to accomplish this task in just a few clicks.

 There are several ways to switch from RGB to CMYK mode in Adobe Photoshop.
 The simplest and fastest way is to click on the Image menu after you’ve imported the picture into the image editor and then head over to the Mode submenu.
-You can choose from options like Grayscale, Multichannel, Lab Color or CMYK Color.
+You can choose from options like Grayscale, Multichannel, Lab Color, or CMYK Color.
 Click on the CMYK Color setting, and the file will automatically be converted.
-If you would like to use the Custom CMYK mode among numerous other you should go to the Edit menu and select the Convert to Profile feature.
-Once the Convert to Profile window pops up on the screen you can click on the Profile drop-down menu to select a new mode.
+If you would like to use the Custom CMYK mode among numerous others you should go to the Edit menu and select the Convert to Profile feature.
+Once the Convert to Profile window pops up on the screen you can click on the Profile drop-down menu to select a new model.